Out of Mind, Out of Sight (album): Background

-Models formed in Melbourne in 1978 by members from Teenage Radio Stars and JAB, after some line-up changes they were Andrew Duffield on keyboards, Mark Ferrie on bass guitar, Janis Friedenfelds (aka Johnny Crash) on drums and percussion, and Sean Kelly on vocals and lead guitar.
+Models was formed in Melbourne in 1978 by members from Teenage Radio Stars and JAB.
+After some line-up changes they were Andrew Duffield on keyboards, Mark Ferrie on bass guitar, Janis Friedenfelds (aka Johnny Crash) on drums and percussion, and Sean Kelly on vocals and lead guitar.
 In November 1980, Models released their first album, Alphabravocharliedeltaechofoxtrotgolf, on Mushroom Records.
 By 1982, more line-up changes occurred, Ferrie and Friedenfelds had left and James Freud (ex-Teenage Radio Stars, James Freud & Berlin) joined the band on bass/vocals.
-Kelly and Freud had been in high school bands which developed into Teenage Radio Stars.
 New Zealand drummer, Barton Price (ex-Crocodiles, Sardine v) joined later in 1982.

-The Duffield, Freud, Kelly and Price version of the group released the highly regarded 1983 LP The Pleasure of Your Company, produced by Nick Launay.
-The video for the single "God Bless America", released in March 1984, featured backing singers Kate Ceberano and Zan Abeyratne (both members of I'm Talking).
-Models' next single, "Big on Love" was produced by Reggie Lucas.
-By late 1984, Models relocated to Sydney and Duffield – with his crucial influence on the band's sound – was forced out under acrimonious circumstances to be replaced by Roger Mason (ex- James Freud's Berlin) on keyboards and James Valentine on saxophone.
-For touring during 1984–1985, the group was regularly augmented by backing singers Ceberano and Zan Abeyratne; and in 1985, Canadian-born singer Wendy Matthews joined.
-Matthews and Kelly became a couple, remaining together for 11 years.
+The Duffield, Freud, Kelly, and Price version of the group released the album The Pleasure of Your Company, produced by Nick Launay.
+By late 1984, Models relocated to Sydney and Duffield left the band, replaced by Roger Mason on keyboards and James Valentine on saxophone.
+For touring during 1984–1985, the group was regularly augmented by backing singers Kate Ceberano, Zan Abeyratne (both members of I'm Talking); and in 1985, Canadian-born singer Wendy Matthews joined.